The Veteran’s Day holiday is celebrated this year on Thursday, November 11th. Little Folks will be closed on Thursday, November 11th.

 We utilize the playground at least once a day as long as the weather cooperates.
 Please be sure that your child is dressed appropriately for paying outside for part of the day.
 Please label the inside of your child’s outerwear with their name – if a coat or jacket gets left behind, we will be able to return it to you.

 Medicine/ Flu Update

-Teachers can only distribute medication which has been authorized by a doctor for a specific child.
+Teachers can only distribute medication that has been authorized by a doctor for a specific child.
 The prescription bottle can serve as the doctor’s authorization.
 Over-the-counter medication can only be given with the written permission of both the parent and the doctor.
 In order for teachers to administer medication, the parent must fill out an authorization form in the school office.
 Any child who is taking an antibiotic must be on the antibiotic for at least 24 hours before returning to school.
 The only exception would be a child who has an ear infection, an infected wound, or something else which is not contagious.
 In this case, if the child is returning to school less than 24 hours after receiving the antibiotic, he/she must have a doctor’s note stating the purpose of the antibiotic and the fact that the child is not contagious to others.

 Academics for the month will be:

 Shape – Square Color – Blue Number – 4 Letters – Ff, Gg, Hh, and Ii.

 Art Projects: Turkeys, Corn, Sunflowers, Cornucopia, native American Tepees, and Scarecrows.

 Preschool – Ms. Stephanie, Mrs. Lilley, and Ms. Angelee